Sushmitha6300/ansible-flask-docker/README.md

 GitHub ──► Jenkins ──► DockerHub ──► Ansible ──► EC2 ──► Flask App

-1. Jenkins watches GitHub repo for changes
+1. Jenkins monitors the GitHub repository for code changes

-2. On push:
+2. On every push:

-   - Pulls code
+   - Pulls the latest code from GitHub
-   - Builds Docker image from Dockerfile
+   - Builds a Docker image using the provided Dockerfile
-   - Pushes image to DockerHub
+   - Pushes the image to DockerHub
-   - Runs Ansible playbook to deploy container on EC2
+   - Triggers an Ansible playbook that connects to EC2
+   - The EC2 instance pulls the Docker image and runs the container

+3. Flask app becomes publicly accessible on port 5000
 ---

 ## Architecture Diagram